7: A Salowe Vision

 Wait, empty landing pod?
 Uzi jolted, then twisted her head left and right to scan the interior.
 No sign of J. Why was the landing pod empty?

 Okay, think.
-What were the possibilities here?
+What are the possibilities here?b

 In terms of what Uzi cared about most, either J was going to kill her and hadn’t yet (for some reason), or wasn’t and disappeared (for some reason).

 If it was just the latter, Uzi was safe.
 So if it was the former… what could hold her up?
 Was she waiting for Uzi to wake up?
 No, J sent the command, she wanted Uzi locked away.
 Uzi breaking out of it couldn’t be part of the plan.
-Probably wasn’t even a consideration (thanks, mystery corrupt user).
-Uzi would be helpless (she was always so frickin helpless around J), until the murder drone came back to finish her business.

 All told, that seemed like the right deduction to make — J would be coming back.
 Soon?